Menu

 Nov 7, 2018 8:00:00 AM

-Jira projects administration can be difficult because Jira projects are essentially bags of issues with instructions on how to move them around, still, Jira is a useful tool for team collaboration.
-Discover how to overcome different situations working with Jira projects.
+Jira project administration can be difficult because Jira projects are essentially bags of issues with instructions on how to move them around.
+Still, Jira is a useful tool for team collaboration.
+Discover how to overcome different situations when working with Jira projects.

-The administration of projects in Jira sometimes deal with productivity killers, and this post, the first of a series, will show how to solve those inconvenients; We’re covering 3 well-known limitations that Jira Admins and Project Admins often encounter, and the tricks to solve them kindly brought to you by the Bulk Operations, the latest Projectrak (previously known as Profields) feature.
+Project administration in Jira sometimes encounters productivity killers, and this post, the first of a series, will show how to solve those inconveniences.
+We’re covering three well-known limitations that Jira Admins and Project Admins often encounter and the tricks to solve them kindly brought to you by Bulk Operations, the latest Projectrak (previously known as Profields) feature.

 The story:

 Jack works with a group of 12 admins.
-Together, they run a very organized corporate wiki on Confluence, where all processes are documented.
+Together, they run a very organized corporate wiki on Confluence, documenting all processes.

 The pain:

-Each operation is painful, as it requires 5 steps, moving between different pages, and lots of scrolling.
+Each operation is painful, requiring 5 steps, moving between different pages, and lots of scrolling.
 Doing it 200 times in a row is admin nightmare!

 The Gain:

 After installing Projectrak, it takes a minute to globally replace a project lead using the Bulk Operations features.
-First search for the project lead in the project navigator; then, assign a new project lead.
+First, search for the project lead in the project navigator, and then assign a new project lead.

 Make bulk change on the project lead in JiraThe new process is documented in the company wiki and makes Jack and his 12 admins really happy.